AliyaFairuz/Detecting-melanoma-/README.md

 The project is measured in terms of accuracy, precision and recall score.
 There are sitll big improvements needed to improve its predictability which could be accomplished by having a larger sample dataset for melanoma images, more hyperparameter tuning etc.

+The dataset and a reference point that I used for my project can be found in this kaggle project: https://www.kaggle.com/code/sharanharsoor/skin-cancer-detection/notebook